AARP Eye Center

-Unless you’ve been living under a rock, you know just how red hot the housing market has been of late.
-The current median home price — half are higher, half are lower — is $375,300, according to the National Association of Realtors, up 15 percent from a year earlier.
+Unless you’ve been living under a rock, you know just how red-hot the housing market has been of late.
+The current median existing home price — half are higher, half are lower — is $410,200, according to the National Association of Realtors, up 11.9 percent from December 2022.
 It’s hard not to think about taking some profits and retiring to a smaller and less costly home.

 If you’re thinking of selling your house, May is the best month to list it, according to ATTOM Data Solutions, a real estate research firm, followed by June and July.
 You’ll find more interested buyers in those months and, potentially, more lucrative bids.
 The worst months to put a house on the market: December and October.

-For many homeowners, the decision to sell is typically followed by thousands of dollars of updates so the new homeowner can enjoy things you’ve denied yourself, such as a new kitchen floor or a deck that doesn’t have a raccoon family underneath.
-This is not altruism: You’re hoping that shining up the place will bring a higher price.
+For many homeowners, the decision to sell is typically followed by thousands of dollars of updates so the new homeowner can enjoy things they’ve denied themselves, such as a new kitchen floor or a deck that doesn’t have a raccoon family underneath.
+This is not altruism: They’re hoping that shining up the place will bring a higher price.

 1. Figure out what it’s worth